Fort Martin Power Plant and Longview Power Station Accident Lawyer

 Depending on the circumstances of your case, you may be able to file what is known as a third party claim, which is essentially a personal injury lawsuit against a party other than your employer who may have caused your injury or your loved one’s death.
 Third-party claims are worth a lot more than workers’ comp benefits because they include compensation that you cannot seek through workers’ comp.

 For example, workers’ compensation benefits typically may not include loss of earning capacity or compensation for pain and suffering.
-However, you can seek compensation for those losses and others such as cost of ongoing treatment and care when you file a personal injury lawsuit.
+However, you can seek compensation for those losses and others such as the cost of ongoing treatment and care when you file a personal injury lawsuit.
 Examples of third parties include property owners, contractors, manufacturers of defective products or equipment, etc.

 There are a number of steps you would be well advised to take if you have been injured in a power plant accident.
 First, make sure you report your accident and injuries to your employer and supervisor.
 Obtain a copy of these reports for your records.
 Get medical attention right away, even if you believe you may not be injured.
 If you are bleeding or have suffered apparent injuries, go to the emergency room.